TheCedarPrince/OldWebsite/_projects/2019-03-19-NAPA OT Field School.md

 ### April 8th, 2019

- After review, the [Wallace H. Coulter Department of Biomedical Engineering](https://www.bme.gatech.edu/) decided to increase their initial contribution to $5000 - this fully covers all of my expenses to go to Antigua with the Field School.
+ After review, the [Wallace H. Coulter Department of Biomedical Engineering](https://www.bme.gatech.edu/) decided to increase their initial contribution to $5000 by *also awarding me the BME Jain Fellowship Stipend* - this fully covers all of my expenses to go to Antigua with the Field School.
 I am extremely thankful to the Department and am looking forward to sharing my progress here.<br><br>